 I have found this design to work very well.
 It has a straight wand to allow you to get to the end of the head joint, and a curved wand which allows you to get through the curved section.
 The straight wand will not go through the curved head joint, but enough fabric gets through to clean the moisture out.

 There are two types available.
 The white patch, officially called the hand positioner, is thiner and has a more plastic feel to it.
 The black one is thicker and feels a little more like a fabric.
 I have no idea what the black one is called, it was sent to me when the store was out of the white ones.

-The bass flute lap crutch is no longer being made because of supply and quality control issues.
+The bass flute lap crutch is only sporadically available because of supply and quality control issues and is no longer being carried by most stores.
 If you happen to have one or find a used one, here is how to use it.
 The curved part goes on your right leg.
 The hook just above the curved part is to put over a belt if you are standing.